suleK2/OceanAppDemo/README.md

 ng serve
 ```

-Once the server is running, open your browser and navigate to `http://localhost:4200/`.
+Once the server is running, open your browser and navigate to [http://localhost:4200/](http://localhost:4200/).
 The application will automatically reload whenever you modify any of the source files.

-## Code scaffolding
+## Code Scaffolding

 Angular CLI includes powerful code scaffolding tools.
 To generate a new component, run: